 The third wave begins in the 1990s, with the Anita Hill case of 1991 as a distinctive element to its upsurge.
 Anita Hill, an African-American law professor, testified about facing sexual harassment by Supreme Court nominee Clarence Thomas, marking one of the earliest public debates on workplace harassment.

-Philosopher Judith Butler is also considered a central figure to the third wave, as she defends the differentiation between sex and gender, strengthening the support of trans rights.
+New currents of feminist thought have emerged during this wave, such as intersectionality, sex positivity, vegetarian ecofeminism, transfeminism, and postmodern feminism.
+Philosopher Judith Butler is considered a central figure to the third wave, as she defends the differentiation between sex and gender, strengthening the support of trans rights.
+It's during the third wave that Kimberlé Crenshaw's theory of intersectionality flourished, giving way to a new understanding of the intersections of different systems of oppression.

-Lastly, riot grrrl music groups emerged, giving rise to punk feminism and contrasting the previous wave with a reclamation of femininity.
+Lastly, riot grrrl music groups emerged, giving rise to a subculture of punk feminism and contrasting the previous wave with a reclamation of femininity.

 While there are many claims that only these first three waves of feminism exist, meaning that the 3rd wave is still ongoing, others argue the third gave way to a fourth wave in the 2010s.